-Illegal or unverified insurance agents, also known as ghost brokers sell fraudulent insurance policies.
-They offer cheap deals on motor insurance and providing seemingly genuine insurance documents.
+Illegal or unverified insurance agents, also known as ghost brokers, sell fraudulent insurance policies.
+They offer cheap deals on motor insurance and provide seemingly genuine insurance documents.
 In reality, victims are unknowingly driving around without insurance.
-Remember, if something sounds too good to be true, it probably is.
+Remember, it probably is if something sounds too good to be true.

-Ghost brokers deliberately misrepresent themselves as an insurance broker, agent or insurer for personal profit.
-In most cases, they become a real threat to gullible members of vulnerable communities.
-They convincingly provide fake insurance policies using incorrect information or give an entirely fake insurance policy.
+Ghost brokers deliberately misrepresent themselves as insurance brokers, agents, or insurers for personal profit.
+In most cases, they become a real threat to unsuspecting members of vulnerable communities.
+They convincingly provide fake insurance policies using incorrect information or an entirely fake insurance policy.

-The customer provides correct information, but the illegal insurance seller will alter the information in order to reduce the price.
-The insurance policy the customer pays for will be invalid because it will not match their true details.
+The customer provides correct information, but the illegal insurance seller will alter the information to reduce the price.
+The insurance policy the customer pays for will be invalid because it will not match their correct details.
 Another tactic is to provide fake insurance documents for an inflated price.
 Either way, the customer is uninsured without knowing about it.